-Mac screenshots taken in macOS are one of the easiest yet most useful tools MacBook users can have in their arsenal.
+"How to take a screenshot on a Mac" is one of the most popular search queries as MacBook users figure out how to capture pictures of their display.
 Whether you're saving something for later or sending a friend something you saw while browsing the web, Mac screenshots are a great way of quickly relaying information.

 The easiest way to capture a full screenshot of the entire macOS desktop is by using a nifty keyboard combination.